GabrieliusGintalas/GabrieliusGintalas/README.md

 # 👋 Hi, I'm Gabrielius (Gabe) Gintalas 🚀

 🎓 Welcome to my GitHub profile!
-I'm currently a junior at California State University, Fullerton, pursuing a degree in Computer Science with an expected graduation year of 2026. 💼 Coding is my passion, and I love 💙 working on a variety of projects to improve my skills and make a positive impact in the tech world.
+I'm currently a junior at California State University, Fullerton, pursuing a degree in Computer Science with an expected graduation year of 2026. 💻 I'm passionate about game development and love creating immersive experiences through code.
+Whether brainstorming ideas, designing game architecture, or coding mechanics, game dev fuels my creativity and keeps me inspired! 🎮

 ## 🛠 Languages and Tools 🛠